 Crashing the Dance uses artificial intelligence techniques to predict how the NCAA Men's Basketball Committee will select and seed teams for the tournament.
-Over the last five seasons, Crashing the Dance has successfully predicted 95% of the at-large teams and 85% of seeds within one of their actual seed line.
-For the 2013 tournament, we correctly picked all 37 at-large selections and 62 of 68 (91%) within one seed line of their actual seed.
-This marks the fourth time in five seasons where CTD outperformed the average bracketologist.
+Over the last five seasons, Crashing the Dance has successfully predicted 96 percent of the at-large teams and 87 percent of seeds within one of their actual seed line.
+For the 2014 tournament, CTD correctly picked 35 of 36 at-large selections and 63 of 68 (93%) within one seed line of their actual seed.
+This marks the fifth time in six seasons where CTD outperformed the average bracketologist.
 Browse the latest results by clicking the links above or read on for more details about how we do it.

 Each spring, bracketologists around the country do their best to trump the NCAA Men's Basketball Committee in selecting, seeding, and filling out the bracket for the NCAA Division I Men's Basketball Championship (a.k.a., the Big Dance).
 They pore over the same "nitty gritty" reports seen by the committee, analyzing RPI, polls, wins in the last 10 games, and conference performance.